orbitalquark/textadept/doc/04_WorkingWithFiles.md

 #### Indentation

-Indentation is usually set by a [language-specific module][] or the current [theme][].
+Indentation is usually set by a [language-specific module][] or by the user's [settings][].
 By default, indentation is 2 spaces.
 You can toggle between using tabs and spaces manually by pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX |
 `M-T` or `M-S-T` in curses).
 Toggling between tabs and spaces only affects future indentation; it does not convert existing indentation. `Ctrl+Alt+I` (`^I`